Nancy Bailey

 Nancy Bailey (1863–1913) was an English indexer and pioneer in the development of indexing as a profession, particularly for women, through her indexing agency office in London.
 She was official indexer of the Hansard parliamentary debates, The Times newspaper and Pearson's Weekly magazine.

 Early life

 Nancy Bailey (aka Nancie Baily) was born as Edith Alice Bailey in 1863 in Dawley, Shropshire, the fourth of five children of Robert and Susannah Bailey.
-Her father was made bankrupt in the year Nancy was born and he died in 1867, forcing a family move to the village of St Georges, now a parish of Telford.
-She and her sisters apprenticed as seamstresses and she was working as a live-in dressmaker at Edward Nye's drapery in Preston in 1881.
+Her father was made bankrupt in the year Nancy was born and he died in 1867, forcing a family move to the village of St George's, now a parish of Telford.
+She and her sisters apprenticed as seamstresses and she was working as a live-in dressmaker at Edward Nye's drapery in Preston, Lancashire in 1881.
 She moved to London in around 1882–1883 and from this time favoured the name of Nancy.

 Career

 Bailey initially had plans to become a writer, but for financial reasons she had to take various other jobs, eventually working at the College of Arms in London where she prepared abstracts of wills.
 Around 1885–1886 she was offered her first indexing job, to make the index to The Year's Art by Marcus Bourne Huish.
 This sparked her interest in indexing as an art and in investigating it as a feasible profession.

 She met Thomas Curson Hansard (junior) in 1888 and was invited to index the Hansard current parliamentary debates.
 She held this indexing role from 1888 to 1891, when the debate reporting was taken over by Reuters.

 Bailey then set up her own indexing office in London, initially living and working at Poet's Corner, Westminster.
 On 15 October 1892, a notice in The Englishwoman's Review advertised that Miss Bailey had opened an office in Bedford Square, London, to "undertake all kinds of indexing".
 She focused just on indexing services, unlike her indexing contemporary Mary Petherbridge and her Secretarial Bureau (founded in 1895), who offered instruction both in "Technical Indexing" and secretarial services.
 She received employment references on her indexing from the prime minister's office, the librarian of the House of Commons, and Richard Garnett, Keeper of Printed Books at the British Museum.

 She obtained a post with the Pearson's Weekly tabloid magazine as its indexer and soon needed to hire assistants to help with the office workload.
 In 1893, she was also reappointed as Hansard official indexer, which she continued until the year 1901.
 She was commissioned in 1896 to compile retrospective indexes to Hansard covering the period 1830 to 1890, which she single-handedly created in four volumes by 1903.